Skip to Main Content

 Afternoon:

 Train ride continues.
 Upon arrival, we will transfer to the charming historic hotel in El Fuerte covered with subtropical vegetation.
 The colonial town was a leading commercial and agricultural center for Mexico’s northwest for three centuries.
 A fort (El Fuerte) sits on a hilltop overlooking the rushing El Fuerte river.
-The Group Leader will guide us on a walk through town, interpret the murals in the City Hall, share important historical events, and search for birdlife along the El Fuerte river.
+The Group Leader will guide us on a walk through town, interpret the murals in the City Hall and share important historical events.

 Dinner: